Taylor Swift Midnights easter eggs: The biggest references you might've missed

 "All they keep asking me/Is if I'm gonna be your bride/The only kinda girl they see/Is a one-night or a wife," Taylor sings, before continuing, "I find it dizzying/They're bringing up my history/But you weren't even listening".

-READ MORE: Taylor Swift explains the romantic meaning behind her Lavender Haze lyrics
+Taylor Swift explains the meaning of her Lavender Haze lyrics

 'You're on Your Own, Kid' and Taylor's Miss Americana Netflix documentary film

 Taylor gets candid in the lyrics for 'You're On Your Own, Kid', appearing to reference her mental health and the eating disorder that she developed during the 1989 era.

 Opening up about her struggles with the intense fame she was experiencing at the time in her Netflix documentary, Taylor said that seeing herself in the press every day, and having to deal with constant comments about her body, caused her to "just starve a little bit" or "just stop eating".